 HBV vaccine

-The US Centers for Disease Control and Prevention (CDC) recommends that all children and adults up to age 59, as well as older adults at risk for HBV, get the HBV vaccine to reduce their risk of chronic hepatitis B and liver cancer.
+The US Centers for Disease Control and Prevention (CDC) recommend that all children and adults up to age 59, as well as older adults at risk for HBV, get the HBV vaccine to reduce their risk of chronic hepatitis B and liver cancer.

 Screening and testing for chronic HBV and HCV infections

-Treating chronic HBV and HCV
+Treating chronic HBV and HCV infection

 Medicines to treat chronic HCV infection can eliminate the virus in many people and may lower their risk of liver cancer.

-Limit alcohol and tobacco use
+Avoid or limit alcohol and tobacco use

 Drinking alcohol can lead to cirrhosis, which in turn, can lead to liver cancer.
-Not drinking alcohol or drinking in moderation could help prevent liver cancer.
+Not drinking alcohol or drinking in moderation could help lower your risk of liver cancer.

 Get to and stay at a healthy weight